Optical control of an atomic inner-shell x-ray laser: X-ray lasing scheme

-The advent of \XUV{} and \xray~FELs has reinvigorated interest in this scheme producing a number of theoretical studies~\cite{Lan:PP-04,Rohringer:AI-09,Rohringer:ER-10,Rohringer:LA-09} and the experimental realization for neon in~2011 at LCLS~\cite{Rohringer:AI-12}.
-Although this simple, uncontrolled XRL scheme produces pulses with a single, fully coherent intensity spike, it still suffers from a number of shortcomings: the pulse properties strongly depend on the temporal shape of the pump pulse and multicolor lasing may occur~\cite{Rohringer:AI-09,Rohringer:ER-10,Rohringer:LA-09} due to \xray~lasing on transitions in highly charged ions.
-Multiple, simultaneous, uncontrolled pulses may lead to complications in experiments harnessing the XRL light.
+The advent of \XUV{} and \xray~FELs has reinvigorated interest in Duguay-Rentzepis-style schemes, producing a number of theoretical studies~\cite{Lan:PP-04,Rohringer:AI-09,Rohringer:ER-10,Rohringer:LA-09, Darvasi:OC-11} and the experimental realization for neon in the year~2011 at LCLS~\cite{Rohringer:AI-12}.
+Although this simple, uncontrolled XRL~scheme produces pulses with a single, fully coherent intensity spike, it still suffers from a number of shortcomings: the pulse properties depend on the temporal shape of the pump pulse and multicolor lasing may occur~\cite{Rohringer:AI-09,Rohringer:ER-10,Rohringer:LA-09} for suitably high FEL \xray~photon energies due to \xray~lasing on transitions in highly charged ions.
+Multiple uncontrolled pulses may lead to complications in experiments harnessing the XRL~light.
+However, multicolor \xray~lasing can be suppressed in the Duguay-Rentzepis scheme with core ionization~\cite{Duguay:SA-67}, if the photon energy of the FEL x~rays is tuned only slightly above the inner-shell absorption edge.
+Then the FEL~photon energy is not high enough to core ionize cations; yet core excitations of cations are energetically accessible, thus leading to more than one XRL~transition~\cite{Oura:IS-10}.
+Although multicolor \xray~lasing was predicted~\cite{Rohringer:AI-09, Rohringer:ER-10,Rohringer:LA-09}, it has not been observed experimentally yet~\cite{Rohringer:AI-12}.